Students Today

 Enhancing Readability

-I make repeated use of characters in real-life business scenarios to personalize the narratives and resonate with student experiences.
-Examples include individuals realizing gains from trade; small business owners choosing quantities and prices for maximum profits, estimating economic profits, and making labor hiring decisions.
-I model real-life consumer and business decisions students relate to.
+We make repeated use of characters in concrete consumer, business, and policymaker scenarios to personalize the narratives and resonate with student experiences.
+Examples include consumers making saving decisions; businesses making investment decisions, central bankers and politicians choosing monetary and fiscal policies.
+We model real-life decisions students can relate to.

 Supporting Numeracy